Jollup History, Family Crest & Coats of Arms

 Early History of the Jollup family

 This web page shows only a small excerpt of our Jollup research.
-Another 60 words (4 lines of text) covering the years 1590, 1650, 1625, 1629, 1640, 1650 and 1619 are included under the topic Early Jollup History in all our PDF Extended History products and printed products wherever possible.
+Another 60 words (4 lines of text) covering the years 1590, 1650, 1625, 1629, 1640, 1650, 1619 and 1660 are included under the topic Early Jollup History in all our PDF Extended History products and printed products wherever possible.

 Jollup Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Jollup has been spelled many different ways, including Gollop, Gallop, Gallup, Gollup and others.

 Early Notables of the Jollup family (pre 1700)

 Notables of the family at this time include George Gallop or Gollop (1590-1650), an English politician, Member of Parliament for Southampton (1625-1629) and (1640-1650).
-Son of Thomas Gallop, of Strode, Dorset, he was a wealthy merchant who acquired...
-Another 37 words (3 lines of text) are included under the topic Early Jollup Notables in all our PDF Extended History products and printed products wherever possible.
+Son of Thomas Gallop, of Strode, Dorset, he was a wealthy merchant who acquired Southampton Castle in 1619.
+He built a windmill on the motte of the castle.
+Only...

+Another 53 words (4 lines of text) are included under the topic Early Jollup Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Jollup family

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Jollups to arrive in North America: Anne, Christobel, Humphrey and John Gallop who settled in Nantasket in 1630.

-- ^ Smith, Eldson Coles, New Dictionary of American Family Names New York, Harper & Row, 1956.
+- ^ Smith, Eldson Coles, New Dictionary of American Family Names New York: Harper & Row, 1956.
 Print

-- ^ Lowe, Mark Anthony, Patronymica Britannica, A Dictionary of Family Names of the United Kingdom.
+- ^ Lower, Mark Anthony, Patronymica Britannica, A Dictionary of Family Names of the United Kingdom.
 London: John Russel Smith, 1860.
 Print.